 How does one make a television series finale so bad that even the most dedicated weekly viewers of the series can’t defend it?
-Ask Scott Buck, co-writer of the Dexter series finale and the showrunner for the series final 3 years.
-Before I sat down to watch this truly terrible series finale again for this article, I hadn’t seen this episode since its original airing and I had forgotten most of the details of not only the final episode but the final season in general.
-I had put up a Dexter mental block, remembering only the good times a.k.a. the first four seasons, when Clyde Phillips was showrunner.
-Couldn’t they have just ended with the Season 4 finale instead of ruining 4 really good years of television with 4 bad ones after?
+Ask Scott Buck, co-writer of the Dexter series finale and the showrunner for the series final three years.
+Before I sat down to watch this truly terrible series finale again for this article, I hadn’t seen this episode since its original airing, and I had forgotten most of the details of not only the final episode but the final season in general.
+I had put up a Dexter mental block, remembering only the good times a.k.a. the first four seasons, when Clyde Phillips was the showrunner.
+Couldn’t they have just ended with the Season 4 finale instead of ruining four outstanding years of television with four bad ones after?
 I digress.
-Let’s “Remember the Monsters”.
+Let’s “Remember the Monsters.”

-To start with the many issues I have with this finale, lets start with Dexter’s foe, Oliver Saxon.
-Maybe it’s because Dexter had such quality foes in year’s past but the character didn’t feel like a threat to Dexter.
+Now on to the many issues I have with this finale, let’s start with Dexter’s foe, Oliver Saxon.
+Maybe it’s because Dexter had such quality foes in year’s past, but the character didn’t feel like a threat to Dexter.
 He seemed more like a foe in a 3 episode arc that Dexter disposes of en route to whomever his ultimate enemy for the season would be.
 I had a really hard time buying that he made Dexter “remember who he was” or anything like that.
-Sure, he shot Deb and that had an impact on Dexter but to attribute a complete turnabout in life plans to Saxon always felt very far fetched to me.
+Sure, he shot Deb, and that had an impact on Dexter but to attribute a complete turnabout in life plans to Saxon always felt very far fetched to me.
 He simply came off as generic when compared to some of Dexter’s previous opponents.